• About TTT

 3. Hike Or Bike At Dinosaur Valley State Park

 The map you receive when checking in mentions all the trails.
 It’s your guide to miles of trails – at least 20 miles of nature trails to explore.
-Some trails are more difficult than others; the map lets you know which.
-Whatever trail you choose to hike, wear a good pair of hiking boots or shoes because some trails are steep and rugged.
+Some trails are more complex than others; the map lets you know which.
+Whatever trail you choose to hike, wear a good pair of hiking boots or shoes because some paths are steep and rugged.

 Pro Tip: Save some energy to hike up to the Paluxy River Scenic Overlook area.
 That’s the only way to get there.
 Parking is not close by.